LimKianAn/x-cellent-cloudgateway/README.md

 docker compose up
 ```

-Now, we have our minimal demo running.
+Now, our demo is up and running.
 Let's open another terminal and run `curl localhost:8080`.
 Voilà!
 We should see the default welcome page of nginx.

+- Cloudgateway connects apps among private networks securely and easily.
+- Cloudgateway is backed by end-to-end VPN and easy-to-configure TCP proxy.

+## VPN with WireGuard&reg;

-Before we `docker exec` into the containers we just created, let's have a look at the logs of `docker compose up`.
-Two specific lines are of interest to us.
+From the logs of `docker compose up`, two specific lines are of interest to us.
 (They might not be adjacent to each other.)

 ```termial
 minimal-server-1  | [#] ip -4 address add 10.192.0.121/24 dev wg0